-Constituent-Based Community Conversations:
+Constituent-Based Community Conversations Proposal:

-The Constituent-Based Community Conversations proposal submitted by Member Gottlieb asks the Office of Cradle to Career Data (Office) to explore requiring CEAB members to work with Office staff to co-host constituent-based Community Conversations.
+The Constituent-Based Community Conversations proposal submitted by Member Gottlieb was advanced by CEAB in Fall 2024.
+The light-touch and in-depth feasibility studies, and the proposal can be found on Attachment B. This proposal asks the Office to explore requiring CEAB members to work with Office staff to co-host constituent-based Community Conversations.